codurance/site/_posts/2016-08-17-improve-teams-communication-with-user-stories.md

  - Conversation
  - Confirmation

 **The Card** is the written description of the feature to implement.
-It must be short, 1 or 2 sentences maximum, because it acts as a reminder to discuss the feature during the Conversation phase.
+It must be short, one or two sentences maximum, because it acts as a reminder to discuss the feature during the Conversation phase.

 **The Conversation** is the most important element of a User Story.
 To avoid misinterpretation the Customer Team (Product Manager, Project Manager, Tester, Interaction Designer, Users) and the Developers Team start a discussion around the description to identify its details and ensure that the developer will build the right solution meeting the needs of the user.